LinkoraApp/sync-server/README.md

 For detailed technical information about the synchronization mechanism, read the [technical blog post](https://sakethpathike.github.io/blog/synchronization-in-linkora).

+## Configuration Changes

+**Host Address Configuration Removed**: The config file no longer includes the `hostAddress` field and will ignore it even if present in existing configurations.
+The server now forces IPv4 binding and automatically handles SSL certificate generation with proper domain and IP address inclusion.

 ## Important Notes

 - **Single User Design**: Designed exclusively for individual use, not multi-user environments